A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC: Introduction

 The rest of the paper is organized as follows.
-Section II introduces the three channel models of MAC-IC-MAC and formulates the problem.
-Section III presents the five main results listed above; Section VI concludes the paper.
+Section \ref{sec:mim-channel-models} introduces the three classes of channel models of the MAC-IC-MAC and formulates the problem.
+Section \ref{sec:mim-main-results} presents the main results of this paper with outlines of proofs.
+Section \ref{sec:mim-conclusions} concludes the paper.
 Some detailed proofs are relegated to the appendices.